15 Helpful Signs to Enhance Your Capital Improvement Program Software

 “Once contractors realize they can see where their RFIs are sitting and who is holding them up, they become fans—and they absolutely become fans of how quickly they get paid… .
 When one of our contractors puts in an application, it will go through the architect, the PM, through me, into the financial system, and they’ll get paid pretty much in 10 days.” – Inova

 Monitoring how quickly your CIP team can spot an issue and resolve it takes close monitoring of the communication that happens on your project.
-You can’t read and track every e-mail.
-Best-in-class owners rely upon construction management software to help them put project correspondence, meeting minutes, action items and issues into a database that they can report on to stay on top of their CIP.
+You can’t read and track every email.
+Best-in-class owners rely upon construction management software to help them put project correspondence, meeting minutes, action items and issues into a database that they can report on to stay on top of their capital improvement program.

 Construction has earned a reputation for being one of the most litigious industries in the world.
 It’s no surprise as to why.
 We have lots of organizations, many of which have not worked together before coming together to deliver a one-of-a-kind project with millions of dollars at stake.